na-na-hi/renget/archive/trashcollects.md

 Species Wildcards Collection: https://rentry.co/4sy6i33r

-Artists seperated by Style: https://mega.nz/folder/UBxDgIyL#K9NJtrWTcvEQtoTl508KiA/folder/pJR0mLjb
+Huge Wildcard Collection sorted by artist types, poses, media etc.: https://mega.nz/folder/UBxDgIyL#K9NJtrWTcvEQtoTl508KiA/folder/pJR0mLjb

 ### OpenPose Model
 	For use in Blender; allows for posing for use in the ControlNet extension.